Make and model: Mini Aceman

 What’s under the bonnet?

-The Aceman E comes with a 43kWh battery capable of 181hp and 290Nm of torque.
-This gives the entry-level version a 0 to 62mph time of 7.9 seconds and a top speed limited to 99mph.
+The Aceman E comes with a 43kWh battery and an electric motor that offers 135kW (184hp) of power and 290Nm of torque.
+This gives the entry-level version a 0-62mph time of eight seconds and a top speed limited to 99mph.

-SE has a 54kWh battery with 215hp and 330Nm of torque.
-This version is quicker with a 0 to 62mph time of 7.1 seconds and a top speed of 105mph.
-Range also increases from 192 miles to 251 miles.
+The SE has a larger 54kWh battery with 160kW (218hp) and 330Nm of torque.
+This version is a second quicker from 0-62mph with a time of seven seconds, and a top speed of 105mph.
+The official driving range also increases from 192 miles to 251 miles.
+Note also that paying extra for bigger wheels will knock a few miles off your battery range.

 What’s the Mini Aceman like to drive?

 Even in the E version, the Aceman feels quick off the line and fun to drive.
-The suspension setup is reasonably firm which makes it better suited to city driving as it can feel bouncy on country roads.
-When you put your foot down a theme tune of whirring noises begins which adds some audible interest to the acceleration experience.
-While the noises add a bit of excitement to the situation, they can be turned off if they get annoying after a while.
+Like all Minis, but especially the electric models, the ride is reasonably firm which means you bump hard off potholes in city driving and tend to bounce along country roads at higher speeds.
+When you put your foot down, a theme tune of whirring noises begins which adds some audible interest to the acceleration experience.
+While the noises add a bit of drama to the situation, they can be turned off if (or, more likely, when) they get too annoying.

-Below the screen there’s an ‘experiences’ button which is a pleasingly tactile way to switch between driving modes.
-There’s three modes that change the driving experience, Core, Go-Kart and Green.
+Below the screen, there’s an ‘experiences’ button, which is a pleasingly tactile way to switch between driving modes.
+There are three modes: Core, Go-Kart and Green.
 Each has accompanying graphical changes on the screen and there are various other modes to choose from that just change the colour and theme of the display.
 For the vast majority of daily driving, Core mode will be sufficient.

 As part of the Aceman’s safety suite, the car has advanced braking technology.
 The vehicle can control its braking response based on the situation.
 When approaching a parked car, for example, when you lift off the accelerator, the car initiates what feels like a regenerative braking response to slow the vehicle.
 The same happens when approaching cyclists, it automatically starts slowing down.
 When the car is travelling downhill, you can feel it controlling its speed so it doesn’t keep rolling progressively faster.
 In some scenarios, this is a useful feature but it takes a while to get used to as it can feel like it’s responding prematurely.